Login to Complete an Application or to Access Reviewing Panel

 - Submitted an article for publication for a professional media (i.e, state or national magazine).

-- Answers to the questions provided below -- Nominator provides essays
+- Answers to the questions provided in the application form

 - Two letters of recommendation

-- One additional supplemental item which highlights the nominee's efforts and achievements
+- Optional - one additional supplemental item which highlights the nominee's efforts and achievements

 - Nominator may only nominate using this official nomination form.
 Self nominations will not be accepted.